swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 Loading an uninitialized non-`BitwiseCopyable` value leads to undefined behavior.
 Loading an uninitialized `BitwiseCopyable` value does not immediately lead to undefined behavior, but it produces a garbage value which may lead to misbehavior of the program.

-A `MutableSpan<T>` should provide a better, safer alternative to mutable memory in the same way that `Span<T>` provides a better, safer read-only type. `MutableSpan<T>` would also automatically enforce exclusivity of writes.
+A `MutableSpan<T>` should provide a better, safer alternative to mutable memory in the same way that `Span<T>` provides a better, safer read-only type. `MutableSpan<T>` would apply to initialized memory and would enforce exclusivity of writes, thereby preserving the initialization state of its memory between mutations.

-However, it alone does not track initialization state of each address, and that will continue to be the responsibility of the developer.

-#### Delegating initialization of memory with `OutputSpan<T>`
+#### <a name="OutputSpan"></a>Delegating initialization of memory with `OutputSpan<T>`

 Some data structures can delegate initialization of their initial memory representation, and in some cases the initialization of additional memory.
 For example, the standard library features the initializer`Array.init(unsafeUninitializedCapacity:initializingWith:)`, which depends on `UnsafeMutableBufferPointer` and is known to be error-prone.
 A safer abstraction for initialization would make such initializers less dangerous, and would allow for a greater variety of them.

-We can define an `OutputSpan<T>` type, which could support appending to the initialized portion of its underlying storage.
-Such an `OutputSpan<T>` would also be a useful abstraction to pass user-allocated storage to low-level API such as networking calls or file i/o.
+We can define an `OutputSpan<T>` type, which could support appending to the initialized portion of its underlying storage. `OutputSpan<T>` allows for uninitialized memory beyond the last position appended.
+Such an `OutputSpan<T>` would also be a useful abstraction to pass user-allocated storage to low-level API such as networking calls or file I/O.

 #### <a name="Bytes"></a>Resizable, contiguously-stored, untyped collection in the standard library